parsah12/Sport_ChatBot/README.md

 Enable a VPN
-Make sure you are connected to a VPN before running the app.......
+Make sure you are connected to a VPN before running the app.

 Run the application
 Start the project using the command below: